This post may contain affiliate links. See our affiliate disclaimer here.

 - Up to date registration for your RV (and tow car, if applicable)

 - Your RV license plate number (they ask you what it is if they can’t see it in the camera feed, like if you’re towing a car that might block their view)

 - Proof of insurance on your vehicle(s)

 - Firearms and weapons (unless you’re hunting and have the proper paperwork)

 - More than $10,000 cash

 - Eggs and dairy products

-- Foods and plants (you must declare these)
+- Fresh foods and plants (you must declare these)

 - Excessive alcohol (no more than two bottles of wine, 1 40 oz. bottle of liquor, and 24 cans of beer)

 - Excessive tobacco products (no more than 200 cigarettes and 50 cigars)